Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 1060 should in theory be a little bit better than the GeForce GTX 580 3GB in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 1060 should be 2% faster than the GeForce GTX 580 3GB in general, because of its greater bandwidth. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison